springtansy/python-editor/SECURITY.md

 ## Reporting a Vulnerability

+If you discover a security vulnerability, please open a report through the Security tab of this repository.

-Go to our Security and quality page and make a report.
-You can expect an answer within 14 days.
+You can expect an initial response within 14 days.
+Please do not publicly disclose security vulnerabilities until they have been reviewed.